 Dr. Moorman specializes in the study of perception, behavior, and decision making.
 She has a background in cognitive and neuroscience and has conducted studies involving motor control, and visual and auditory processing.
 She has expertise with behavioral, psychophysical, electrophysiological, and computational research methods.
-She has applied her expertise to the analysis of a wide variety of issues including human interaction with consumer products, adequacy and effectiveness of warnings, child safety, smoke alarm effectiveness, and driver behavior.
+She has applied her expertise to the analysis of a wide variety of issues including human interaction with consumer products, adequacy and effectiveness of warnings, child safety, smoke alarm effectiveness, and driver and pedestrian behavior.

 In her Ph.D. work Dr. Moorman designed and conducted studies of brain-computer interface systems for direct neuro-prosthetic control of movement, with the ultimate goal of developing interventions to treat paralysis due to spinal cord injury and neuromuscular disease.
 She has authored a number of peer-reviewed scientific articles on motor control and brain-computer interface technology.

 Dr. Moorman has expertise in behavioral research methods, experimental design, and quantitative data analysis.
 She has performed qualitative and quantitative analysis of data of large, nationally representative samples of consumer-product related injury and fatality databases and of consumer complaint databases.
 She is proficient in the Python programming language and has performed quantitative analysis on large data sets using basic statistical and machine learning methods.

 Dr. Moorman is also experienced in the written and visual communication of complex scientific and technical concepts and held a lead editorial position at UC Berkeley's award-winning popular science magazine.

 - Ph.D., Neuroscience, University of California, Berkeley, 2015